Sally’s Uncle Jim Ward

 Jim graduated from High-School in Ahoskie.

-Jim was allowed to stay home and manage the farm during WW I – his brothers Rayner and Cotten were early on drafted by the local draft board – and they both served in France.
+Jim was allowed to stay home and manage the farm during WW I – his brother Rayner was early on drafted by the local draft board – Cotten volunteered for the marines – and both served in France.

 James Ward Moore and Gladys Whitfield had no children.